PEDSnet/COVID19_Severity/README.md

 ### Flag 1: Symptoms

 This flag includes 13 symptom types.
 If any code in these symptom types is present, the flag is positive.
-The following symptoms for which codesets have been created:
+The symptoms as as follows:
 - fever/chills
 - anorexia/inability to eat
 - nausea/vomiting/diarrhea